leros-dev/leros/README.md

 Leros is an accumulator machine with a register file.
 Memory is accessed via indirect load and store instructions.

+## Leros Aims

+*An accumulator instruction that does less than a typical RISC instruction is probably more RISC than the typical load/store register based RISC architecture.*

+ * A simple architecture
+   * Results in a cheap FPGA implementation
+   * Easy to use in teaching
+   * Just few instructions
+ * Different bit width
+   * 16-bit version for tiny microcontroller
+   * 32-bit version as a reasonable target for C
+   * 64-bit version for a Linux port

+Further aims:

+ * Serve as an example of a small Chisel project for the Chisel book
+ * Use in teaching in fall 2018
+ * Provide virtual memory (with paging) for a Linux port
+ * Use for student projects
+ * Use for manycore experiments (NoC with more than 9 cores on a DE2-115)

 ## Instruction Set Architecture

 The instructions of Leros can be categorized into following types: